suchard-group/hmc_clock_manuscript_supplement/README.md

 # Gradients _do_ grow on trees: a linear-time O(N)-dimensional gradient for statistical phylogenetics
-This repository contains the instructions and files to replicate the analyses performed in the "Gradients _do_ grow on trees: a linear-time O(N)-dimensional gradient for statistical phylogenetics" paper by[]() Ji et al.
+This repository contains the instructions and files to reproduce the analyses performed in the "Gradients _do_ grow on trees: a linear-time O(N)-dimensional gradient for statistical phylogenetics" paper by Ji et al.

 ### Setting up BEAGLE